 These climbs can be viewed via the map below (zoom in to view climbs in particular areas), by a detailed list of the climbs that can be arranged by difficulty, distance (longest climbs in the area), altitude gained, highest elevation (highest summit), average grade (sort the grades by varying distances), lowest start point, etc. Click on "Climb Page" to jump to the detail page for that particular bike climb.
 We feel this page provides a good summary of the best bicycling and biking climbs in the Hawaii.

 The Big Island of Hawaii is home to three Top 100 World Bike Climbs within a 50 mile radius of the center of the climbs: Mauna Kea (#1, Fiets index 29.2), Kaloko (#52, Fiets 14.6), and Mauna Loa (#69, Fiets 13.6).
-This extraordinary grouping of Top 100 World Climbs makes for the highest concentration of Top Bike Climbs in a 50 mile radius (cumulative 57.5 Fiets) which is just above the #2 most concentrated set of climbs (Wuling Pass North, West and East in Taiwan).
+This extraordinary grouping of Top 100 World Climbs makes for the world’s formulaic highest concentration of Top Bike Climbs in a 50 mile radius (cumulative 57.5 Fiets) which is just above the #2 most concentrated set of climbs (Wuling Pass North, West and East in Taiwan).
 The Island of Hawaii is also home to the steepest segment of paved roadway in the world - Waipio Road at the northern end of the island averages 19% for nearly one full mile.

 US AND WORLD MOST DIFFICULT BIKE CLIMB